Heroku Redis Hobby Tier Version Deprecation

 connection string will be replaced with the encrypted rediss://

 connection string.
-It is recommended that users transition their application’s configuration to support and use the TLS connection string to make secure client connections to their Heroku Redis add-on.
+It is recommended that users transition their application’s configuration to support and use the TLS connection string to make secure client connections to their Heroku Data for Redis add-on.

-At this time, when establishing an encrypted client connection, you will need to skip certificate verification.
+At this time, when establishing an encrypted client connection, you must skip certificate verification.
 More details about language-specific client connections can be found in our Dev Center article and Help Center article.

 Migrating from 4.0 to 5.0